rsccc/reactive-button-doc/docs/usage.md

 ```
 :::note

 Above example demonstrates an asynchronous task.
 For non asynchronous task, state management is not needed.
+Use as like normal button.

 :::